hawk/lux/doc/lux.md

 skip \[lineno\]
 ---------------

-Skip execution of one or more commands.
+Skip execution of one or more commands
 Skip until given lineno is reached.

 **Parameters:**